Junior Storytelling Competition

 Sarah Odedina

 Sarah sees her work as a publisher and as a Director of Accord as an opportunity to bring African writers telling their stories of life on the continent to readers worldwide.
 Sarah Odedina has worked in publishing for more than two decades.
 As the Publishing Director of the children’s list of Bloomsbury Publishing, she oversaw the publication of the Harry Potter series as well as published many other best-selling prize-winning novels and picture books.
 In 2011 Sarah founded the successful and award-winning Hot Key Books.
 Sarah is now Editor-at-Large for Pushkin Press commissioning titles for the children's and YA list.
-She is the co-founder of Scoop Magazine for children.
 Sarah travels around the world giving talks and hosting workshops about publishing and children’s literature.
 She also teaches creative writing focusing on books for young readers.

 Kunmi Odueke